South Korea entry requirements for Argentina passport holders

 May be checked

-Argentine passport holders need a visa to enter South Korea.
-You must apply and get approval before you travel — there is no visa-on-arrival.
-Processing can take a couple of weeks, so plan ahead.
+Argentine passport holders need a visa to enter South Korea — there's no visa-on-arrival.
+You must apply and get approval before you travel, and processing can take a couple of weeks, so plan ahead.
+As of 2026, the rules haven't changed, so don't expect any last-minute exceptions.

 Entry requirements